 Assistance also is provided in completing state and federal applications for historic tax credits.

-Any person interested in obtaining assistance should contact Melinda Winchester, Downtown Development Specialist or Steve Ervin, Director of Planning at 270-444-8690.
+Any person interested in obtaining assistance should contact Melinda Winchester, Downtown Development Specialist at 270-444-8690.

 In this Paducah View episode, learn about the downtown programs.